holahoon/zun-portfolio/README.md

 ## [View Live](https://www.junsungan.com/)

+## Note
+* This project is deployed from Jun Sung An's repo *
+* This code was just an initial start of his project *

 ## Project Overview
 - This code only shows what I initially started.
 The code used on the above website is quite different from the initial code.
 - Initially started the portfolio project with the given design layouts provided from the designer.